sanyaade-teachings/pippi/README.md

 New in alpha 4:

-- Linear interpolation option for pitch shifting!
+- Linear interpolation option for pitch shifting
-- Pulsar synthesis with `Osc`!
+- Pulsar synthesis with `Osc`
 - Support for importing Scala `.scl` tuning files (Mapping file support coming later...)
 - Waveform visualization with `graph.waveform`
 - TODO: `SoundBuffer.fill` returns a copy of the sound instead of altering it in place